NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems

 \section{Research Landscape and Open Problems}

-Many of the open research problems stem from the fundamental fact that, unlike GNSS networks, the emerging mega-constellation LEO networks such as Starlink, Kuiper, and OneWeb, are designed for {\it communications} and not {\em geolocation}.
+Many of the open research problems in LEO-based positioning stem from the fundamental fact that, unlike GNSS networks, the emerging mega-constellation LEO networks such as Starlink, Kuiper, and OneWeb, are designed for {\it communications} and not {\em geolocation}.
 To this end, the satellites have multiple beams, and the adjacent beams are typically assigned different frequencies to reduce inter-beam (or inter-cell) interference.
 To maximize area spectral efficiency, the antenna beam-widths are kept relatively small.
-This design principle is contradictory to an NTN deployment for primarily positioning purposes, where it is beneficial to keep wide beam coverage and overlap beam coverages of multiple satellites.
+This design contrasts with optimum NTN deployment for positioning, where broad beam coverage and overlapping satellite beams are beneficial.
 That being said, there are certain aspects that need to be studied to maximize the localization capabilities of 6G NTN.

 {\em Spare Beams.} Since PRS is designed to be decoded at very low SNR, the satellites may use {\em spare beams} to transmit PRS to locations outside its beam coverage.
-These spare beams can be turned on opportunistically if the satellite has less area to cover on the ground (e.g. the LEO is hovering over the boundary of land and ocean).
+These spare beams can be activated opportunistically when the satellite has less ground area to cover (e.g., the LEO is passing over a land-ocean boundary).